mattock/openvpn-windows-test/README.rst

 openvpn-windows-test
 ====================

 Powershell scripts for testing OpenVPN on Windows.
-The test-openvpn.ps1 script can test OpenVPN from the command-line (cmd.exe), using OpenVPN-GUI and with openvpnserv2.
+The Test-Openvpn.ps1 script can test OpenVPN from the command-line (cmd.exe), using OpenVPN-GUI and with openvpnserv2.
 Success and failure are based on simple ping tests.

 A typical use-case for these scripts is smoke-testing an installer prior to a major release.

+Note that Windows may prompt for user feedback at certain points, e.g. to allow connections to remote servers or to allow killing of an openvpn.exe process.

 Usage
 =====